foued86/documentation/content/en/tests/early_flake_detection.md

 ## Troubleshooting

-If you suspect there are issues with Early Flake Detection, disabling it is as simple as enabling it.
-Go to the [Test Service Settings][6], look for your test service, and click **Configure**.
+If you suspect there are issues with Early Flake Detection, go to the [Test Service Settings][6], look for your test service, and click **Configure**.
+Disable Early Flake Detection by clicking on the toggle.

 ### This new test is not being retried